akilblanchard/akilblanchard/README.md

 ### Hi there 👋

 I'm Akil from Dominica, I'm a  Service Desk Tech who dreams in ☁️.
-My main focus is learning more about the inricracies of cloud engineering by taking on various cloud projects.
+My main focus is learning more about Cloud Computing by taking on various cloud projects.
 I try to learn 🌱 everyday...